Your 2024 Love & Sex Horoscope Is Here & It’s All About To Get Hot

 Leo Sun & Rising:

-Leo, the year starts off by highlighting your desire for unconventional, reciprocal, and adventurous relationships.
-Pluto, the Planet of Transformation, re-enters your opposite sign of Aquarius on January 20, preparing you for a twenty-year chapter of sexual and intellectual awakening in this realm of your life.
-If you’ve been mostly focused on your wellness and health during Pluto’s 16-year transit through Capricorn, you may be caught offguard by how much love and relationships seem to take precedence this year and beyond.
-Use the full moon in your sign on January 25 to get clear about mindsets that serve you as a lover, and release the ones that harm you.
+Leo, the year starts off by highlighting your desire for unconventional, reciprocal and adventurous relationships.
+Pluto, the Planet of Transformation, re-enters your opposite sign of Aquarius on 20th January, preparing you for a 20-year chapter of sexual and intellectual awakening in this realm of your life.
+If you’ve been mostly focused on your wellness and health during Pluto’s 16-year transit through Capricorn, you may be caught off-guard by how much love and relationships seem to take precedence this year and beyond.
+Use the full moon in your sign on 25th January to get clear about mindsets that serve you as a lover, and release the ones that harm you.

-Mars’ presence in Aries from April 30 to June 9 highlights a desire for meeting new people and exploring foreign countries.
-If you’re single, you may meet your match while traveling internationally or via a dating app.
+Mars’ presence in Aries from 30th April to 9th June highlights a desire for meeting new people and exploring foreign countries.
+If you’re single, you may meet your match while travelling internationally or via a dating app.
 Aries energy is about living in the moment rather than projecting yourself into the future, so try your best to enjoy whatever romantic connection emerges without having to control or manipulate it.

 AdvertisementADVERTISEMENT